AmineMahiddine/Metaheuristiques/README.md

 # Metaheuristiques

-Ps: To Use download the .jar file and run it on your machine

 ### Implementing different algorithms to solve the the n-puzzle:

 #### A*, BFS, DFS, methaheuristiques: genetic algorithms and PSO